Snippets

 If six highlighter colours aren't enough, you can add more!

-3. Change the label as you like by editing `content`.
-Make sure to surround your label with quotation marks `"`.
+content.
+Make sure to surround your label with quotation marks".

 /*Red highlighter (edit)*/